sparky0520/glidewin/README.md

-# Sharp - You say, it does
+# Sharp - You Say, It Does

 I got the inspiration from [clicky by Farza](https://x.com/heyclicky) and frustration with Microsoft Windows Copilot which can't really do stuff.